vtraag/leidenalg/doc/source/advanced.rst

 Instead of :func:`~leiden.Optimiser.move_nodes`, you could also use :func:`~leiden.Optimiser.merge_nodes`.
-These functions depend on choosing particular alternative communities, the documentation of the functions provides more detail.
+These functions depend on choosing particular alternative communities: the documentation of the functions provides more detail.

 One possibility is that rather than aggregating the partition based on the